 By Russ and Tiña De Maris

 My husband is a neat-freak.
 He can’t stand to think about the stuff that lives in our motorhome holding tanks, and thinks that he needs to flush the tanks clean as a whistle every time we get home from an RV trip.
 I say he’s nuts.
-How can I get him into therapy? —Bea Leegered
+How can I get him into therapy? —Bea L.

-You could try wiring up his iPod headset to the 30-amp campground outlet for a little electroshock therapy, but then again, 20-years-to-life is a long time to be away from your motorhome.
+You could try wiring up his iPod headset to the 30-amp campground outlet for a little electroshock therapy.
+But then again, 20-years-to-life is a long time to be away from your motorhome.

 Seriously, lots of RVers like having a “Mr. Clean Approved” holding tank, but there is one thing that should be considered before you stick your garden hose anywhere you wouldn’t want to stick your lips: Backflow.